 I usually weave something green in between for a pop of color, like Trader Joe’s eucalyptus or garland!
 Above the table hangs one of my favorite pieces, this glass cylinder chandelier.
 Again, such a statement piece.

-I got a ton of our furniture on Wayfair to save money, including six of these amazing Cleveland Parsons Chairs in gray.
+I got a ton of our furniture on Wayfair to save money, including six of these dining chairs in gray.
 Rugs were huge for me to cozy up the space, and this 6’7 x 9ft gray and cream rug compliments the darker tones beautifully.

 To keep the mid century modern vibe, we went with these swivel bar stools in gray.
 They’re super comfy, too!

 I found this amazing chest at a yard sale in German Village over a year ago hoping that someday it would fit in our house.
 Voila!
-We decorated it with a bunch of plants and hung this round mirror set above.
+We decorated it with a bunch of plants and hung a round mirror set.
 We have this Columbus skyline painting coming this week to fill in more wall space.

 We found our two piece sectional on super sale at Macy’s and it’s the BEST.
 Modern but super comfy and functional.
 We got all our throw pillows at Target, duh.